-Examination scripts will be retained in secure storage until at least six months after the examination and thereafter be destroyed.
+Examination scripts will be retained in secure storage for only four months following the examination period and thereafter be destroyed (Examination Regulation 23).
 Thesis, dissertation or research portfolios will be retained until six months after the assessment has been completed.